Family reunification with a Danish citizen under EU rules

 In this step you have access to the relevant application forms

-The appplication forms contains instructions for how to complete it and what kind of documents you must submit along with the form.
+Each appplication form contains instructions on how to complete it and what kind of documents you must submit along with the form.

 Application form for family reunification with a spouse, partner etc.